vytdev/vytlang-old/README.md

 This will verify that the downloaded files match their expected checksums, providing an additional layer of security.

+## Windows Support

+As of the current release, VYT Lang does not yet support Windows operating systems.
+We are actively working on adding Windows compatibility in future updates.
+We appreciate your patience and understanding.

+If you are a Windows user and would like to stay informed about our progress or provide input on Windows support development, please visit our [GitHub repository](https://github.com/vytdev/vytlang) for updates and discussions.
+Your feedback is valuable to us, and we are committed to making VYT Lang accessible to a wider audience.

+Thank you for your interest in VYT Lang!

 ## Language Specification